Cardrona Alpine Resort has a long tradition of providing high quality ski race training.

 $500 per hour for SLALOM | $750 per hour for GIANT SLALOM

-- Race lane bookings are confirmed at 1pm meetings the day prior and lift passes must be confirmed during this meeting
+- Race lane bookings are confirmed at 1pm meetings the day prior & lift passes must be confirmed during this meeting

 - All athletes, coaches & servicemen will receive a discounted lift pass charged at $55 per day.
-Everybody going on the hill must have a pass
+Everybody on the mountain must have a pass

 - Additional cost for extension of training lane time beyond 11am will be charged at the applicable hourly rate

-- Race teams who wish to undertake additional coaching outside the booked race training areas and times must first seek approval from the Cardrona Sport Manager
+- Race teams who wish to undertake additional coaching outside the booked race training areas & times must first seek approval from the Cardrona Sport Manager

 - Only Cardrona Alpine Resort personnel are permitted to coach, teach or guide on the mountain, unless a coaching agreement is in place.
 Please refer to Cardrona coaching conditions